By Jenn Smith

 In my essay Synanon, the Brainwashing “Game,” and Modern Transgender Activism, I suggested modern transgender activism had many of the characteristics of a cult.
-This resulted in a great deal of backlash in the form of insults and threats to myself and my family.
-My birth name was published and given to people that hate me, as were the names of family members and other info that could be used to identify and harass them.
-Of course this type of reaction is typical cult-like behavior and shows one of the reasons why I strongly oppose encouraging kids to transition.
+This resulted in a great deal of backlash in the form of insults and threats to myself and people I know.
+My birth name was published and given to people that hate me, my computer was hacked multiple times, and my car was vandalized.
+Of course this type of reaction is typical cult-like behavior and shows just one of the reasons why I strongly oppose encouraging kids to transition.
 Trans activism is centered on the internet and is dominated by what I call “trans cult” extremists, and this kind of extremist cult psychology is a very bad thing to expose your children to, because it is dangerous and manipulative.
 There are, however, many other good reasons to dissuade kids from transitioning.

 The purpose of this essay is two-fold: 1) to illustrate the powerful psychological forces that shaped my own transgender identity or inclinations, and 2) to explore the serious dangers and implications of promoting transgenderism in children.
 My own experiences can be argued to be rare and extreme, but we can sometimes learn more by examining extreme examples, which can serve to magnify or put a microscope on processes that are otherwise subtle.
 I would like to forewarn the reader that this essay is not designed to be cathartic or self-promoting.
 Much of the content is what I would call personally humiliating, which until recently I have tried to keep out of my mind.
 Rehashing some of this subject matter actually causes a kind of post-traumatic stress reaction in me, but I feel it is important to discuss these things with all of the transgender madness we see going on around us today, and particularly the danger I believe this poses to young minds.

 “Diary” of a Transgender Mind and Its Evolution.